Mirantis/mke-docs/content/docs/configuration/tls-certificates.md

 ## Use the MKE web UI to align TLS artifacts

+To configure MKE with the MKE web UI to use your own TLS certificates and keys:

 1. Log in to the MKE web UI as an administrator.

 2. In the left-side navigation panel, navigate to your **Username** >